 “The perpetual cycle is why I am here.
 To stop the cycle, and it’s a small step to stopping a larger problem,” she said.

-The District of Port Edward approved $1000 for The Northern View’s Cannery Road Race hosted by Rupert Runners and also sponsored by the North Pacific Cannery, Zikhara Yoga, and Pembina.
+The District of Port Edward approved $1,000 in support of The Northern View Cannery Road Race hosted by Rupert Runners and also sponsored by the North Pacific Cannery, Zikhara Yoga, and Pembina.
 The funds will help keep the 1km run for kids free of charge.

-Adults have the option to can run or walk the 5K, 10K and half-marathon.
-The 14th annual Northern View Road Race will be held on Sept.
+Adults have the option to run or walk the 5K, 10K and half-marathon.
+The annual Northern View Road Race will be held on Sept.
 14.

 Permanent residents voting rights and other UBCM news